 Preparing Pets for Hurricane Season

-While we don’t have hurricanes in the Southwest, we do know firsthand the inherent dangers associated with storms – particularly when dealing with pets.
-We wanted to remind that disaster can strike at any time and offer some tips on pet safety during hurricanes and evacuation during a natural disaster.
+While we don’t have hurricanes here in the Southwest, we do know the inherent dangers associated with storms – particularly for our pets.
+Disaster can strike at any time, so this is the time we offer some tips on pet safety.
 Whether it’s a disaster related to wind, fire, water or land – you can never be too prepared.

 - When you are told to evacuate, EVACUATE!
 Risks include losing your lives as well as losing future assistance when conditions worsen.